 - Make sure your document is legible.

-- When personalizing release forms for each client, be specific about what photo session, images, date, and location the release pertains to.
-Never leave anything open-ended or up for interpretation.
+- Never leave anything open-ended or up for interpretation.
 Be specific.

 - A photo release form is a contract.
 The law states that the client needs to have plenty of time to review a contractual document.
 So be sure to send your client the paper before the photoshoot.
 Allow them a few days to read it and negotiate the terms.